 Absolute secrecy of the secret values.
 They should also be appropriately large, at least 100 digits.

-For a trivial example, not secure because of the small modulus and secrets:
+For a trivial example of a Diffie-Hellman exchange, not secure because of the small modulus and secrets:

 b = 5